IvanaHybenova/How_I_set_up_ETL_process_and_automated_reporting_in_my_company/Article_Part2.md

 The only thing left now is fixing docker-compose.ymal file, so all the secret environment variables will be properly set and safe.

-## 7. Fixing docker-compose.ymal file
+## 7. Fixing docker-compose.yml file